 Enforcement Orders-

 80 Bridge St.- Agent Brown stated that she was told that test pits had been conducted and reasonable soils had been discovered.
 Mr. Grosshandler added that the soil and water level looked good based on mottling.
 Unfortunately, under the current drought conditions the water levels could be lower than expected.
 He believed that if normal water and favorable conditions were present infiltration might not work.
 They are open to a peer review and additional consideration of the project.
-They hoped to have an updated set of plans for the commissions review and consideration for the next hearing on November 5th, 2020.
+They hoped to have an updated set of plans for the Commission’s review and consideration for the next hearing on November 5th, 2020.

-Commissioner Kayserman made a motion continue the application to November 5th, 2020.
-Commissioner Radnder seconded.
-A roll call vote was taken Radner, Kayserman, Foulds, Holmes, and Garlick all voted in favor.
+Commissioner Kayserman made a motion to continue the application to November 5th, 2020.
+Commissioner Radner seconded.
+A roll call vote was taken: Radner, Kayserman, Foulds, Holmes, and Garlick all voted in favor.

 7 Schoolmaster Lane